Most interesting landmarks of Prince Edward Islands

-Islands are a Special Nature Reserve and there are no economical activities on the islands.
+Islands are a Special Nature Reserve and there are no economic activities on the islands.
 Tourist landings are prohibited.
 Especially strict limitations are on Prince Edward Island: here even the number of researchers is heavily restricted.

-Although the climate here is not too cold, the weather in islands is very windy, rainy and almost always – cloudy.
+Although the climate here is not too cold, the weather in the islands is very windy, rainy and almost always – cloudy.
 Here are found some endemic species of plants and insects, the landscape is spectacular.

 - Boot Rock – small island approximately 1 km north from Marion Island.
 A 75 m tall rock stack in the sea.

 - Cave in Cave Bay – southern coast of Prince Edward Island.
 This large cave on two occasions has hosted groups of people who suffered shipwrecks.

 - Cliffs of Prince Edward Island, southwestern coast – up to 490 m tall seaside cliffs.